-In Residence is a new strand of the Participation Programme which supports artists with a particular focus on public and social practice, connecting the gallery with our locality over an extended period of time.
-Collective practice They Are Here (Harun Morrison and Helen Walker) are the inaugural artists of this new pilot residency programme and aim to engage and confront a number of social issues specific to the gallery’s locality, as well as its neighbouring boroughs.
+In Residence was a strand of the Participation Programme which supported artists with a particular focus on public and social practice – it’s aim was to connect the gallery with our locality over an extended period of time.
+Collective practice They Are Here (Harun Morrison and Helen Walker) were the inaugural artists of this pilot residency programme, they aimed to engage and confront a number of social issues specific to the gallery’s locality, as well as its neighbouring boroughs.

-In parallel to their work at Studio Voltaire, They Are Here have continued developing Ayandeh Garden which they co–founded in 2016, with young adult refugees and asylum seekers, who also participated in Precarity Centre.
+In parallel to their work at Studio Voltaire, They Are Here have continued developing Ayandeh Garden, co–founded in 2016, with young adult refugees and asylum seekers who also participated in Precarity Centre.
 In 2017, the artists presented the performance work 40 Temps, 8 Days at Tate Modern with temporary workers ‘on the books’ of recruitment agency Adecco.

-This hybrid network of interactions directly informs their forthcoming Studio Voltaire project Laughing Matter.
-This project addresses how work and working relationships are framed and staged, as well as the complex dynamics of working with those who do not identify as artists and how and when we can ‘pass the mic’.
+This hybrid network of interactions directly informed their final Studio Voltaire project Laughing Matter (2018).
+This project addressed how work and working relationships are framed and staged, as well as the complex dynamics of working with those who do not identify as artists and how and when we can ‘pass the mic’.

 They Are Here (f.
 2006) is a collaborative practice steered by Helen Walker and Harun Morrison, currently based in London and on the River Lea.